Xrainer101/StarFost/README.md

+## Star Fost
 **StarFost** is a fast-paced, arcade-style space shooter inspired by classic rail shooters like *Star Fox*.
 Pilot your ship through dangerous sectors, dodge obstacles, and take down waves of enemies in a stylized 3D space environment.
+For this project we hoped to apply our Unity Learning to implement Audio, VFX, UI, Animations, Shaders & Materials, Lighting, and more.

 ---